Credit report disputes are inaccuracies on your credit report that can have a big impact on many areas of life....why?

 Sincerely(you)your signature

-Make a copy of the letter also and keep these in a easily accessible file as you will be following up.Send this letter by certified mail with a return receipt request.
+Make a copy of the letter also and keep these in a readily accessible file as you may likely be following up this dispute with a request for their findings.

 This way you will have proof that you sent these items and that they were received by the intended party.